 Horses with osteochondrosis (OCD) are predisposed to developing bog spavin.
 In addition, poor hindlimb conformation, poor shoeing, poor trimming, poor footing, heavy training, or any trauma can also lead to bog spavin.

 What can be done about it?

-It is always a good idea to have a veterinarian examine any changes in your horse, especially new swellings in the hock area.
-A lameness examination will most likely include imaging such as X-rays or ultrasound to determine the exact cause of the problem and extent of the damage.
-A joint “tap" may also be done, where the veterinarian inserts a needle into the joint to remove a small amount of joint fluid and examine it.
-If the bog spavin is found to be due to an OCD chip or other osteochondrosis lesion, surgery may be necessary.
-In other situations, the veterinarian may recommend prescription medications such as Adequan or Legend be injected directly into the joint or given systemically to the horse (intramuscular or intravenous) to improve joint health.
+It’s always a good idea to have a veterinarian examine any changes in your horse, especially new swellings in the hock area.
+A lameness examination will most likely include imaging such as x-rays or ultrasound to determine the exact cause of the problem and extent of the damage.
+Your veterinarian may also perform a joint “tap,” where a needle is inserted into the joint to remove a small amount of fluid for examination.

 Surgery may be necessary if bog spavin occurs as a result of an OCD chip or other OCD lesion.

 In some situations, your vet may recommend joint injections or intramuscular or intravenous injections with prescription medications such as Adequan® or Legend® to help improve joint heath.